Pesto Trapanese

 Cheese

-Pasta Recommendations
+Pasta

-How to Make Sicilian Pesto
+How to Make Pesto alla Trapanese

 Using a Mortar & Pestle

-Sicilian pesto sauce in a white carrara marble mortar
+Sicilian pesto sauce in a white carrara marble mortar.

 Recipe